Mandatory sentencing: North America

 Separate from each state's own courts, federal courts in the United States are guided by the Federal Sentencing Guidelines.
-(See War on Drugs for more information about US drug laws.)
 When a guideline sentencing range is less than the statutory mandatory minimum, the latter prevails.
-Under the Controlled Substances Act, prosecutors have great power to influence a defendant's sentence and thereby create incentives to accept a plea agreement.
-In particular, defendants with prior drug felonies are often subject to harsh mandatory minimums, but the prosecutor can exercise his discretion to not file a prior felony information.
+Under the Controlled Substances Act, prosecutors have great power to influence a defendant's sentence and thereby create incentives for defendants to accept a plea agreement.
+For example, defendants with prior drug felonies are often subject to harsh mandatory minimums, but a prosecutor can exercise discretion to not file a prior felony information.
 Then the mandatory minimum will not be applied.
+United States federal juries are generally not allowed to be informed of the mandatory minimum penalties that may apply if the accused is convicted because the jury's role is limited to a determination of guilt or innocence.
+However, defense attorneys sometimes have found ways to impart this information to juries; for instance, it is occasionally possible, on cross-examination of an informant who faced similar charges, to ask how much time he was facing.
+It is sometimes deemed permissible because it is a means of impeaching the witness.
+However, in at least one state court case in Idaho, it was deemed impermissible.